Policy on Interest Rate Model and Policies & Procedures on Determining Interest Rates

 This was reiterated vide RBI's circular DNBS (PD) C.C.
 No. 133 / 03.10.001/ 2008-09 January 2, 2009.

-Keeping in view the RBI's guidelines as cited above, and the good governance practices, the Company had adopted the following internal guidelines, policies, procedures and interest rate model have been adopted by India Infoline Investment Services Limited for its lending business.
+Keeping in view the RBI's guidelines as cited above, and the good governance practices, the Company had adopted the following internal guidelines, policies, procedures and interest rate model have been adopted by India Infoline Finance Limited for its lending business.

 These need to be taken cognizance of while determining interest rates and other charges, and changes thereto.

-The interest rates for each of our products are decided by the Asset Liability Committee (ALCO) of the Board.
-The average yields and the rate of interest under each product is decided from time to time, giving due consideration to the following factors:
+The average yields and the rate of interest under each product is decided from time to time, giving due consideration to the following factors;